 Because Akitas are stern and somber, they don’t tolerate silliness or teasing very well.
 If they think that the children are being too erratic, they might not respond appropriately.
 Also, an Akita might be protective of children in your family, but dislike outsiders—which can be dangerous for guests.

 Once a child is of age to fully respect a dog’s boundaries, an Akita might work in your home.
-Always gauge the situation to see if your child’s personality and the all-work-no-play attitude of the Akita.
+Always gauge the situation to see if your child’s personality and the all-work-no-play attitude of the Akita will work.

 3. Chow Chow